fukurosan/Jhaystack/README.md

 ]
 const se = new Jhaystack({data: data})
 const results = se.search("tm")
-//[{ path: ["name"], depth: 1, item: { name: "tom" }, value: "tom", relevance: 0.5 }, { path: ["name"], depth: 1, item: { name: "tim" }, value: "tim", relevance: 0.5 }]
+//[{ path: ["name"], item: { name: "tom" }, value: "tom", relevance: 0.749999995, comparisonScore: 0.49999999, comparisonIndex: 0}, { path: ["name"], item: { name: "tim" }, value: "tim", relevance: 0.749999995, comparisonScore: 0.49999999, comparisonIndex: 0 }]
 ```

 #### Results
 The result of a search will be an array of objects.
-Each object has the item itself (.item) where a match was found, a path (.path) to where in the object the match was found, the actual value (.value) that was matched, a depth (.depth) specifying how many steps into the structure the match was found, and finally the relevance (.relevance) of the match.
+Each object has the item itself (.item) where a match was found, a path (.path) to where in the object the match was found, the actual value (.value) that was matched, a comparison score showing the score that the comparison function gave it (.comparisonScore), the index of the comparison function that gave the score (.comparisonIndex), and finally the relevance (.relevance) of the match.

 #### Relevance
 Relevance is a score of how relevant a matched result is.
 Jhaystack provides the relevance score in the form of a number between 0 and 1, 0 being a complete mismatch, and 1 being a perfect match.

-Relevance is based on multiple criteria in each specific setup, and should not be considered an absolute number.
+Relevance is based on multiple criteria, and should not be considered an absolute number.
 0.5 does not mean that the match is half as relevant than 1, instead it simply means that the match is *less* relevant.
 Furthermore it is worth noting that, depending on how you have configured Jhaystack, a match from the same comparison strategy can in different scenarios result in a different relevance.
-This is simply because in some scenarios the order of comparison strategies provided to Jhaystack matters when determining match relevance.
-And, in fact, in some traversal strategies the relevance is considered to be binary.
+This is simply because the order of comparison functions provided to Jhaystack matters when determining match relevance.

+When relevance is calculated the order of comparison function will always takes precedence.
+Secondarily relevance will be based on the score of the comparison function.
+And thirdly, there may be parts of the comparison function that scores values differently depending on different criteria.

-To learn more about scary words like comparison strategy and traversal strategy, keep reading.
+To learn more about scary words like comparison strategy, keep reading.
 (Secret: it’s about as scary and a jar of marmalade, the sugary kind.)

 #### Options
 Jhaystack’s constructor accepts an options object where you can specify your configuration settings.
 Below is a description of the different options.
 Note that you can also change these options using the built in functions on the Jhaystack instance after instantiation.
 This way you can change things after the fact that you’ve already created your instance.
 Note, though, that changing certain options can cause indexes to have to be rebuilt resulting in load times.